 Photo: George Comfort & Sons via Landmarks Preservation Commission

-One of Manhattan’s grandest lobbies is on its way to becoming a New York City landmark.
-The Landmarks Preservation Commission calendared the ornate, T-shaped lobby of 200 Madison Avenue earlier this summer and is expected to vote to designate the space as an interior landmark in the coming weeks.
-Designed by Warren & Wetmore in 1925, the firm behind Grand Central Terminal, the Midtown South lobby features a 200-foot-long through-block arcade that boasts a beautiful vaulted ceiling, polished marble walls, and other stunning elements reflective of the era.
+One of Manhattan’s grandest lobbies is officially a New York City landmark.
+The Landmarks Preservation Commission voted to designate the ornate, T-shaped first-floor lobby of 200 Madison Avenue on Tuesday.
+Designed by Warren & Wetmore in 1925–the firm behind Grand Central Terminal–the Murray Hill lobby features a 200-foot-long through-block arcade that boasts a beautiful vaulted ceiling, polished marble walls, and other stunning elements reflective of the era.

 With a neo-Renaissance style, the lobby stands in stark contrast to the “understated” red brick facade of the building, as the commission’s research department notes.
 When the hotel closed, the two lobbies were joined, with a through-block arcade, perpendicular elevator hall, and two entrance foyers.

-“The Neo-Renaissance hall features a stunning array of ornament, from the rosettes at the elegant vaulted ceiling to the gilded walls to the marble and terrazzo flooring, this is a special interior,” Andrea Goldwyn, the director of public policy at the New York Landmarks Conservancy, said during a public hearing on Tuesday in support of designation.
+“The Neo-Renaissance hall features a stunning array of ornament, from the rosettes at the elegant vaulted ceiling to the gilded walls to the marble and terrazzo flooring, this is a special interior,” Andrea Goldwyn, the director of public policy at the New York Landmarks Conservancy, said in September during a public hearing in support of designation.

 Goldwyn added that the lobby serves as “a reminder of the distinct attraction office buildings can provide” in New York City.

-The possible landmarking of this lobby comes just weeks after a campaign to save the Art Deco lobby of another historic building in Manhattan failed.
+The landmarking of the lobby comes just weeks after a campaign to save the Art Deco lobby of another historic building in Manhattan failed.

 Preservationists wanted the owners of the McGraw-Hill building at 330 West 42nd Street to restore the original 1930s-era lobby as part of a broader redevelopment of the building.
 The 35-story skyscraper was designed by Hood with Frederick Godley and Jacques André Fouilhoux and completed in 1931.
 The city designated the building as an individual landmark in 1979 but did not include the interior in its designation.

-A judge dismissed the case last week, allowing the developer to resume demolishing the lobby.
+A judge dismissed the case in September, allowing the developer to resume demolishing the lobby.

 - See the new observation deck and rooftop ride proposed for 30 Rock